 Tips for solo cruisers

-A ship with lots of single cabins means there’ll be plenty of other solo travellers.
+- A ship with lots of single cabins means there’ll be plenty of other solo travelers.

-Top five cruise lines and ships for solo travellers
+Top five cruise lines and ships for solo travelers

-NCL’s Norwegian Epic has 128 inside studio cabins for lone travellers, no single supplement and the studio ‘hang-out’ where people cruising alone can meet.
+- NCL’s Norwegian Epic has 128 inside studio cabins for lone travelers, no single supplement and the studio ‘hang-out’ where people cruising alone can meet.
 Norwegian Breakaway and Getaway, launching in 2013 and 2014 respectively, will have 59 Studio cabins each.

-Fred Olsen Cruise Lines has 188 single cabins across its four ships, which carry a small premium on the per person price for the equivalent twin-share.
-Singles parties and gentlemen hosts make this a favourite with older single travellers.
+- Fred Olsen Cruise Lines has 188 single cabins across its four ships, which carry a small premium on the per person price for the equivalent twin-share.
+Singles parties and gentlemen hosts make this a favorite with older single travelers.

-Voyages to Antiquity has 16 single cabins on Aegean Odyssey, charged at a 15 per cent supplement, but this is waived on selected cruises.
-Singles parties are organised if there are enough people travelling alone.
+- Voyages to Antiquity has 16 single cabins on Aegean Odyssey, charged at a 15 per cent supplement, but this is waived on selected cruises.
+Singles parties are organized if there are enough people traveling alone.

-Saga Cruises has 206 single cabins across three ships and an average 40 per cent supplement that’s waived on many cruises.
-Taster cruises have lunches and excursions for solo travellers.
-Saga Sapphire, entering service in March 2012, will have 58 cabins for solo travellers.…Read More
+- Saga Cruises has 206 single cabins across three ships and an average 40 per cent supplement that’s waived on many cruises.
+Taster cruises have lunches and excursions for solo travelers.
+Saga Sapphire, entering service in March 2012, will have 58 cabins for solo travelers.